Intel posts financial growth for Q3, increases full-year outlook

 Intel has unveiled its third quarter 2017 financial results, with total third-quarter revenue of $16.1 billion (USD), which is an increase of 6% when excluding its McAfee subsidiary business.

-The company is particularly pleased with record quarterly results from their data centre, Internet of Things (IoT) and memory businesses, which have helped to drive their total gains for the quarter.
+The company is particularly pleased with record quarterly results from their data center, Internet of Things (IoT) and memory businesses, which have helped to drive their total gains for the quarter.

 The IT giant also posted record operating income of $5.1 billion (up 15% vs Q3 2016) and Earnings Per Share (EPS) of 0.94 (up 36% vs Q3 2016), which they attribute to strong data-centric growth, expanding operating margins and gains on the sale of equity investments.